EarthDollar/go-earthdollar/README.md

 4. Add the mint protocol and the Smart Assets protocol (not done)
 5. Add Secured Accounts (not done)
 6. Add in Dynamic Reserve (not done)
-6. Add Asset registration module (not donw)
+7. Add Asset registration module (not done)
+8. Add in charity module (not done)
-7. Add in carbon credits module (not done)
+9. Add in carbon credits module (not done)
-7. Rebuild the engine (not done)
+10. Rebuild the engine (not done)
-8. Add in medical research module (not done)
+11. Add in medical research module (not done)
-8. Add in distributed hard drive module (IPFS) (not done)
+12. Add in distributed hard drive module (IPFS) (not done)
-9. Add in distributed computing module (not done)
+13. Add in distributed computing module (not done)
-10. Add in Earth Index module (not done)
+14. Add in Earth Index module (not done)
-11. Other modules to be announced
+15. Other modules to be announced